Diego Rubio (politician): Career

 In 2023, Rubio was promoted to the rank of Secretary-General for Public Policy, European Affairs and Strategic Foresight, responsible for coordinating the policy work of all ministries and for the diplomatic relation with all European governments and EU institutions.
 In this role, he was one of the main architects of the Spanish Presidency of the Council of the European Union, and Spain's lead negotiator for the second von der Leyen Commission.
 He also fostered the creation of Spain's National Scientific Advisory Office, an agency inspired in the UK's Government Office for Science.

 In 2024, Pedro Sánchez appointed Rubio his Chief of Staff and first Secretary of State praising "his integrity, technical rigour and cross-cutting vision."
 Sánchez also included him in the National Security Council, the principal advisory body for considerations of national security and foreign policy matters.
 Rubio undertook a deep reform of La Moncloa, the President's Office headquarters, creating new directorates and increasing its staff to 700 people.
 He incorporated numerous scholars from top universities and introduced Artificial Intelligence agents to improve socio-economic analysis, boost productivity, and monitor the public debate on social media.
-During his tenure, Rubio had to manage several critical situations like the floods of Valencia and the 2025 general blackout, he co-designed social, economic and anti-corruption policies, and he negotiated with NATO Spain's opt out of the 5% defence spending target.
+During his tenure, Rubio co-designed several public policies, and had to manage several critical situations like the floods of Valencia and the 2025 general blackout.
+He also negotiated with NATO Spain's opt out of the 5% defence spending target, and spearheaded his government’s efforts to regulate social media and limit the power of Elon Musk and other tech billionaires.

 According to media reports, Rubio placed in his office a white canvas with black lettering that stated “History has not yet been invented”.

-Research and Outreach
+Research and outreach

 Rubio's work focuses on applied history, theory of change, foresight and anticipatory governance.
 His research aims to understand how societies change over time, paying special attention to issues such as causality and contingency, path dependencies, megatrends, black swans, and the effects of technological innovation and geopolitical transformations.
 His ideas have been featured in several media outlets, including the BBC, El País, La Repubblica, and TVE.

 In 2019, Rubio wrote and hosted A History of the Future, a four-episodes documentary series for the History Channel in which he explores the future of work, democracy, globalization, and climate, along with 18 leading academics, including Timothy Snyder (Yale), Erik Brynjolfsson (MIT), Naomi Oreskes (Harvard), Graham Allison (Harvard), Carl Benedikt Frey (Oxford), Steven Levitsky (Harvard), Rana Mitter (Oxford), and César Hidalgo (MIT).

 In 2022, Rubio co-wrote and co-directed 2050, a 20-episode podcast series on the social, economic, technological, and environmental changes that might take place in the coming decades.
 The series featured 120 experts.
 It was produced by The Story Lab, and it was released on Spotify, Apple Podcasts, and Amazon Music.

 Rubio speaks Spanish, English, French, and Italian.